 Some anti-depressant drugs can reduce sexual desire and may make reaching orgasm more difficult.

-If you’re sexually active with men, you should discuss contraception with your specialist team.
-They may refer you to a family planning clinic or your GP (local doctor), who can advise you on the most appropriate contraception for you.
+If you’re sexually active with men, you should discuss contraception with your treatment team.
+They may refer you to a family planning clinic or your GP, who can advise you on the most appropriate contraception for you.

-Find out more about contraception on our fertility and breast cancer page.
+Find out more about contraception on our fertility, pregnancy and breast cancer pages.